chucklecode/SJlock-Ransomware/README.md

 ONCE YOUR ORDER IS RECEIVED WHEN YOU ORDER THE SJLOCK RANSOMWARE WE WILL SEND YOU BOTH THE PDF FILE AND VIDEO FILE TO HELP YOU SET IT UP AND GET IT WORKING.

+REASONS TO BUY SJLOCK RANSOMWARE:

+1. Bitcoin Payment --- Bitcoin as the payment method, commonly used in ransomware attacks due to its pseudonymous nature.

+2. Countdown Timer --- Implements a countdown timer, adding urgency to the ransom demand and enhancing the psychological impact.

+3. Graphical Ransom Note GUI --- Provides an engaging and informative graphical interface for the victim, detailing the ransom process.

+4. Exclusion of System-Critical Directories --- Smartly avoids encrypting crucial system directories to prevent system malfunction.

+5. Targeted File Encryption --- Selectively encrypts specific file types, enhancing control over the encryption process.

+6. Advanced Encryption Standard (AES) Implementation --- Utilizes a sophisticated encryption method (SJLOCK) 'AES' to secure files effectively.

-JOIN OUR TELEGRAM CHANNEL TO GET UPDATED AND FOLLOW PROCEDURE ON HOW TO BUY AND USE SJLOCK RANSOMWARE.
+JOIN OUR TELEGRAM CHANNEL TO GET UPDATED AND FOLLOW PROCEDURE ON HOW TO BUY AND USE SJLOCK RANSOMWARE AND OTHER HACKING TOOLS.

 CLICK THIS LINK TO JOIN OUR TELEGRAM CHANNEL FOR GUILDLINES ON HOW TO BUY AND USE THE RANSOMWARE: (https://t.me/chucklecode)